 How do I choose the right ghostwriting partner?

 Look for a clear scope, revision rounds, and a schedule that works with your life.
 Chemistry matters because this work depends on trust.
 A good ghostwriting partner asks sharp questions, spots gaps in your content, and builds a process you can follow through.
-Start with a consultation to align ghostwriting rates, process, and the ghostwriting cost, plus whether you need ghostwriting, book coaching, or a combination of both.
+Start with a consultation to align on rates, process, and cost, plus whether you need ghostwriting, book coaching, or a combination of both.
 Once ghostwriting wraps up, you can tackle book cover design and publishing next.